lanl/BEE/src/beeflow/data/cwl/bee_workflows/clamr-wf-noyaml/README.md

 * Darwin (LANL system) slurm-charliecloud/cf-darwin.cwl
 * Case (LANL desktop with singularity) slurm/singularity/cf-singularity.cwl

-There are also examples using the build interface in the slurm-charliecloud directory.
+There are also examples using various functions of the build interface in the slurm-charliecloud directory.